Rubber Hardness and Durometer Testing and Measurement — Black Art or Science?

-Scarcely a day passes without someone posing a question to our technical department regarding rubber hardness.
+Scarcely a day passes without someone posing a question to our technical department regarding rubber hardness and durometer testing.
 The nature and frequency of these questions indicate that the term “rubber hardness” is largely misunderstood.
 The following is being offered in hopes of clarifying these misunderstandings.

 A common misconception is the term durometer.
 Durometer literally means “hardness measure”.
 It is from the Latin word, durus, meaning hard and the Greek word meter, meaning measure.
 The term originally pertained to the measuring device itself, which was invented by Albert Shore in the 1920’s.
 Presently, it describes the actual reading obtained from a rubber specimen using the measuring device.